DADA INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Dada Nexus Limited Investors With Substantial Losses Have Opportunity To Lead Cl...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-11, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Dada Nexus Limited (“Dada” or“the Company”) (NASDAQ: DADA) and certain of its officers.
+(MENAFN- PR Newswire) NEW YORK, Jan.
+11, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Dada Nexus Limited ("Dada" or "the Company") (NASDAQ: DADA ) and certain of its officers.

 Class Definition: